 Dr. Joseph Lewis Belsky was Chief of Medicine for the Atomic Bomb Casualty Commission (ABCC), a committee formed to study the long-term effects of radiation exposure on the residents of Nagasaki and Hiroshima, Japan, from 1969-1972.
 (The ABCC was subsequently renamed the Radiation Effects Research Foundation (RERF)).

-Dr. Bertner, one of founders of the Texas Medical Center in Houston Texas, was its first President from 1945 to 1950.
+The Ernst W. Bertner, MD papers document the life, career, and leadership of Dr. Ernst W. Bertner, who was one of the founders and first president (1945 - 1950) of the Texas Medical Center in Houston, Texas.
 He was also the acting director for the first four years of the existence of the University of Texas M.D.
 Anderson Cancer Center.
 Dr. Bertner was active in leading many medical organizations and institutions in the first half of the 20th century in Texas and in the nation.
 These papers provide information about his life, including his service in World War I, his contributions to medical organizations, such as the Texas Medical Association and the American Cancer Society, and to the development of the Texas Medical Center and its institutions.
+The collection is 6.5 cubic feet in size and materials are in good condition.

 The R. Lee Clark manuscript collection consists of Dr. Clark’s papers, both personal and professional, collected over a 30-year period.
 Much of the collection centers around University of Texas M.D.
 Anderson Cancer Center, where Dr. Clark was Director and Chief of Staff, President, and finally President Emeritus.
 There is an historical series within the collection relating to the formation of the early M.D.
 Anderson Hospital and the Texas Medical Center.
 The collection includes information on other cancer institutes and organizations, both national and international.